 Additionally, the Affordable Care Act includes substance use disorders as one of its many health benefits.
 In short, this means that all health insurance sold on Health Insurance Exchanges or provided by Medicaid to certain newly eligible adults starting in 2014 must include services for substance use disorders.

-2.3 Million People will Receive Treatment
+2.3 Million People were expected to Receive Treatment due to the “ACA”

 This could go a long way.